Ting-ttZeng/Ting-ttZeng.github.io/hobbies.md

 </div>
 <br>
 Apr 2021, a field trip to **Mt.
 Fanjing** in Tongren, China for collecting acid soils.
 We went deep into the forest under the guidance of a forest ranger and encounter many "amazing" creatures 🪱🐍.
-An unforgettable journey 😨😨😨<br>
+An unforgettable journey 😨<br>

 <div class="second">